nikodunk/roomsolar/_landingpages/faq.md

 ---
-title:  "Frequently Asked Questions"
+layout: page
-layout: "post"
+title: 'Frequently Asked Questions'
 ---

 <br/><br/>

 #### 1) How **green** are these generators compared to a **gas generator**?
 TLDR: 5.7 pounds of emission saved every hour.

 Let us look at the example of how green the 1000W solar kit is.
 Compared to 1000W Honda Gas Backup Generators is the 1000W sunboxlabs kit green?
 The answer is a resounding "yes!".
 While gas generators fire up all over the US during power outages and at RV parks, you will be emitting zero (and your fuel cost will be zero!).

 Your greenhouse gas emissions will be reduced by roughly 4.4lbs every hour you run this compared to a gas generator, but more importantly you're not emitting Carbon Monoxide (CO), Hydrocarbons or Nitrogen Oxide near your house.